 One benefit of cruising during hurricane season is the potential to take advantage of some discounted pricing and special promotions.
 Cruise companies know that travelers are a bit apprehensive about sailing around this time of year.
 Cruise fares are sometimes lowered or cruise promotions, including “kids sail free”, tend to be more plentiful for cruises occurring in potential hurricane zones.

 Many travel agents also run specials or other perks to get travelers to book a trip during some of these months.
 Such specials are often run during “peak” hurricane times.
 You can usually take advantage of these lower prices even when booking well in advance, allowing families time to plan for their vacation.

 The Ship Will Most Likely Sail

-If you are booking your vacation thinking that if a Category 5 hurricane is taking aim at the Caribbean, then your vacation will canceled and your money refunded- think again.
 While hurricane prediction is not an exact science, modern technology provides the weather service and cruise lines plenty of advanced warning about potential storms and the expected areas of impact.
-It is rare that a cruise during hurricane season is canceled (but not impossible), rather cruise ships will sail around storms.
-It might be worth buying travel insurance though for other potential travel delays (see below) or instances in which your hometown is impacted by a storm but not the cruise ports themselves.
+It is rare that a cruise during hurricane season is canceled completely, but not impossible.
+Rather, cruise ships will usually sail around storms.
+Still, it is advised to buy travel insurance for other potential travel delays.
+For instance, situations in which your hometown is impacted by a storm but not the cruise ports themselves.
 Cruise ships may also be delayed arriving into port, which might make your trip a bit shortened or lengthened.
 If your cruise is shortened or significantly altered, the cruise line will most likely provide some form of compensation.

 Planning Your Transportation to the Ship